reflex-media/lesgo-docs/docs/index.md

 Access local url via browser or Postman: [http://localhost:8181/ping](http://localhost:8181/ping).

+!!! tip

+    Use `npm ci` instead of `npm install` to install dependencies based on package-lock.json.

 ## Configuration

 There are 2 levels of configurations for the Lesgo! framework.